 The FNW Division Attachment Coordinator continues to support the attachment between the public seeking primary care providers accepting new patients.
 It is important to note that these numbers do not capture the full scope of the community attachment taking place as there are primary care providers attaching patients without connecting with the Attachment Hub.
 True attachment data may be reflected in the 0\$ MSP fee codes; however, work to implement those across the region is an ongoing process between partners.
 Since the inception of this dedicated resource to the community in Summer 2019, the waitlist for patients continues to grow and recent data provides an indication of the average wait time of those who have been attached broken down by community:

-Since early FY 20/21, when people join the Attachment Hub Waitlist the referral source is also collected, below is a breakdown of the main referral sources by period:
+When people join the Attachment Hub Waitlist the referral source is also collected, below is a breakdown of the main referral sources by period since FY 20/21 Period 8 as a data is currently available for these periods: